What is LVC's Title IV code for the FAFSA?

 The College will provide housing to currently enrolled full-time undergraduate students who have not completed an undergraduate degree.
 Ninth-semester seniors who have not completed an undergraduate degree may appeal to the director of residential life for on-campus housing.

 To be considered a commuter, a student must live within a 30-mile radius of campus and commute from their parent(s)/guardian’s home or permanent residence daily.
 The change of housing status form can be obtained from the Office of Residential Life.
 The form requires a parent or legal guardian’s signature and must be received in the Office of Residential Life by July 1 for the fall semester and by December 1 for the spring semester.
 Students listed as a commuter and later found living in off-campus quarters will be assigned a room and meal plan on campus and charged accordingly.

 Where can I get help completing the FAFSA?

-The Pennsylvania Higher Education Assistance Agency (PHEAA), in conjunction with PASFAA (Pennsylvania Association of Student Financial Aid Administrators), hosts FAFSA Completion Help Events from January through April.
+The Pennsylvania Higher Education Assistance Agency (PHEAA), in conjunction with PASFAA (Pennsylvania Association of Student Financial Aid Administrators), hosts FAFSA Completion Help Events from September through February of the senior year in high school.
 These events are free and open to the public.
-Check the PHEAA website at PHEAA.org after the new year for dates and locations.
+Check the PHEAA website at PHEAA.org for dates and locations.